Gastroscopy (Endoscopy / OGD)

 What preparation is required?

+The stomach should be clear of food and fluid to allow a thorough examination.
+You should have nothing to eat or drink for at least 6 hours before the examination and instructions will be provided by the hospital.
+Most medications can be continued.
+Aspirin, Clopidogrel and other blood thinners (warfarin, apixaban – DOACs) are often stopped and should be discussed with your pre-assessment team or surgeon prior to the examination.
 You may wish to be sedated during the procedure.
 If so, you will need to arrange for someone to escort you home after the procedure.
 Sedatives will affect your judgment and reflexes for the rest of the day.
 You should not drive, operate machinery or sign legal documents until the next day.